-The Goddard College Sustainability Entrepreneurs’ Grant is sponsored by generous donations from the Jerry Greenfield and Elizabeth Skarie Foundation and Concept 2.
+The Goddard College Sustainability Entrepreneurs’ Grant is sponsored by generous donations from the Sustainable Future Fund of the Vermont Community Foundation and from Concept 2.

 Criteria for Selection